Jewish identity: Late antiquity

 Jewish identity underwent a significant shift in the centuries that followed the destruction of the Temple in 70 CE.
 The initial conception of the Jews as an ethnos, albeit one with a distinctive religious culture, gradually shifted to that of a religious community that also identified as a nation.

 In the aftermath of the First Jewish–Roman War, the Fiscus Judaicus was imposed on all Jews in the Roman Empire, replacing the annual half-shekel tribute that Jews paid to the Temple in Jerusalem.
 It appears that the Romans chose to use Jewish religious behavior rather than Jewish ancestry to determine tax liability, and this Roman interference in Jewish tax-collection may have prompted this transformation in Jewish identity.
 The process was accelerated by the Christianization of the Roman Empire.
 In Christian theology, ethnic identity held little significance, and Jews were primarily valued for their religious heritage, seen as foundational to the development of the new covenant.
 This ideological framework further influenced perceptions of Jewish identity, emphasizing religious rather than ethnic or national aspects.

+The Jews never lost their standing as a recognized people following the First Jewish Revolt, despite Theodor Mommsen's once-influential suggestion to the contrary.
+Greek and Latin authors writing in the late first and second centuries CE continued to describe Jews as a gens or ethnos without hesitation: Tacitus applies gens to Jews repeatedly in his Histories, while Suetonius, Arrian, and Appian all reach for the equivalent term people.
+Origen, the Christian theologian writing in the first half of the third century, when describing the Jewish patriarchate, treats the Jews as an ethnos.
+The terms natio and ethnos were flexible during this period, applied to both peoples and provincial populations, with cultural and social markers more decisive in such definitions than real or imagined common descent.
+Within this structure, the Jews formed a exception, since their collective identity rested not on language (with four different languages commonly used by Jews by this period) but on religion and kinship, with the latter discarded by Christianity to ease its spread among the Gentiles.

+Modernity

+According to Anthony Smith, modern Zionism built on a national foundation that already existed rather than originating it.
+He points to the national sentiments present in ancient Judea and centuries of medieval Jewish thought about the Land of Israel as evidence that neither Zionism nor Moses Hess deserve credit for sustaining a "vivid sense of Jewish nationhood among so many Jews before and into modern times."